 Here’s a full range of 3D printer metal powder for sale for metal additive manufacturing that combines both DMLS and EBM (electro beam) technologies.

 Iconel.
-It has mechanical characteristics that enables production of parts for aeronautics.
+It has mechanical characteristics that enable the production of parts for aeronautics.
 This material has impressive mechanical and cryogenic properties.
 This is also great for high-temperature applications, instrumentation parts, process industry parts and more.

 - Very good mechanical properties